-Even smaller scale projects such as "adoption" programs generally don't benefit the kids directly,and the ultimate "project" that you fund (chickens, a school) may not last much beyond the end of the funding.
 I have seen too many instances where once the aid agency moves on, the project collapses and the people sink into greater poverty and despair.
 No thanks.
 We are committed to small, meaningful projects that the community actually wants, and that are sustainable over time without our continued involvement.
 At the end of the day, the incredible amount of empowerment experienced by the farming communities and individuals we work with is the most powerful thing we can do.
-This may not be as easy to measure as how many people got clean water, etc., but it has a profound impact on current and future generations.

 It is important to understand that we don’t just do a project here or a project there - this isn’t charity.
 We engage with every coop we work with, it is an integral and fundamental part of our business and our relationship with all of our grower partners.
 This is why our model is so radical, and why even after more than two decades in the biz we are still the only company that does this.

 First of all, we only do projects when asked and invited in by the community, not by the government or some large foreign aid agency.
 When we visit, we listen and listen, then we talk to the farmers, women's groups and others about what is holding the community back from reaching its self-identified development goals.
 Then we talk priorities - theirs, not ours.
 It's amazing how in a small village three groups can have such different priorities.
-In San Lucas Toliman, Guatemala, for example, one group of women wanted clean water, another wanted income-generating projects and a third wanted health care training.
 We then work directly with the community to design a project that will address their expressed priorities.
 We try not to bring in outside (or even local) organizations if the people themselves can manage the project, although we will fund trainers to provide any needed skill set to the community.
-In this way we don't duplicate the hierarchy and control that these folks have constantly experienced from governments, large landowners, multinationals, and ...big development organizations (gotta be honest here).
+In this way we don't duplicate the hierarchy and control that these folks have constantly experienced from governments, large landowners, multinationals, and big development organizations.
 The project belongs to the community; they manage it and have a great sense of ownership in it.
 That is the secret to successful, long term projects, not how much money and expertise you throw at an issue.

 So where does the money come from?
 It's all from our sales at Dean's Beans – and occasionally from Dean’s home equity loan (hey, I am really committed to this!).
-We don't look for grants from churches, nonprofits or USAID (did you know they gave Starbucks half a million to build washing stations in Costa Rica?
-How outrageous to give our tax dollars to one of the wealthiest companies on the planet!).
-We don’t do much advertising and we don’t have an extensive sales or marketing department (just Katherine and Chrissy!).
+We don't look for grants from churches, nonprofits or USAID.
+We don’t do much advertising and don’t have an extensive sales or marketing department.
 It's amazing how far your coffee dollars can go when put directly into the hands of the people who are going to use them to improve their own lives ... with a little help from their friends!

 We are also in contact with our farmers by skype, email and visits year round.
 This way, we can offer advice and strategic planning on all sorts of important issues (including baseball).
 What areas do we work in?
 Over the years, the developmental assistance identified by the farmers has generally fallen into the following categories:

-- Improved coffee quality and productivity: Improved quality and productivity can mean more money in the pockets of farmers, and better quality coffee for you!
+- Improved coffee quality and productivity: leading to more money in the pockets of farmers, and better quality coffee for you!

-- Business efficiency: Financial literacy and business skills training are often requested by farmer cooperatives.
+- Business efficiency: Financial literacy and business skills training, often requested by farmer cooperatives.

 - Diversified income: Nobody ever got rich growing coffee, so it is essential for farmers to supplement their income.
-We work on identifying local economic opportunities and creating small businesses and alternative crop.
+We work on identifying local economic opportunities and creating small businesses and crop diversification.